If it’s that time of the month, and you’re due to travel, you might be wondering if airport scanners can detect tampons.

 Just like backscatter scanners, millimeter wave scanners are unable to penetrate the body, so a tampon will not show up on the scanner.

-Can Airport Scanners See Menstrual Cups?
+Airport Scanners Can’t See Menstrual Cups Either

 Just like with tampons, airport scanners are unable to see if a passenger is wearing a menstrual cup or not.